yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intro/index.md

 // The line below re-assigns points to its previous value (1) plus 1.
-// It is a shortcut that does the exact thing as the example above! points += 1;
+// It is a shortcut that does the exact thing as the example above!
+// You will sometimes hear these shortcuts referred to as 'syntactic sugar' 🍭 points += 1;
 console.log(points);
 //=> 2